 - For number three you’ll be focused on the outside pitches.
 Here you’re going to be open away off the plate, and your back leg will be nearer to the plate.You should be extended away from the plate diagonally and your front leg is far from the plate.
 With this posture you’ll be able to hit the ball much deeper as you’re hitting off the hip.

-Remember that every pitch here needs to be struck at its own field, so that means outside to right field, inside to left field and those down the middle go back up straight in the center.
+Remember that every pitch here needs to be struck at its own field.
+That means outside to right field, inside to left field and those down the middle go back up straight in the center.

-If you want this drill to be effective, don’t position your body so every hit ends up in the middle, and make adjustments so you can work on the right contact point for every pitch.
+If you want this drill to be effective, don’t position your body so every hit ends up in the middle.
+Make adjustments so you can work on the right contact point for every pitch.

 4. The Drop Drill

-The drop drill is one of the most popular hitting drills for fastpitch softball because it improves bat and hand speed while enhancing hand and eye coordination.
+The drop drill is one of the most popular hitting drills for fastpitch softball.
+This is because it improves bat and hand speed while enhancing hand and eye coordination.

-Here, a pitcher stands a step and half at the side –and a bit in front- of the batter, and your eyes are looking straight ahead.
+Here, a pitcher stands a step and half at the side –and a bit in front- of the batter.
+Your eyes are looking straight ahead.